hferreira23/prometheus-speedtest-exporter/README.md

 ## Ansible

-For those o use Ansible I added the role to setup all of this (with the exception of prometheus and Grafana dashboard).
+For those who use Ansible I added the role to setup all of this (with the exception of prometheus and Grafana dashboard).
 Just copy/move:
 ```
 speedtest-exporter.sh
-script-exporter
+speedtest_exporter
-speedtest-exporter.service
+speedtest_exporter.service
-config.yaml
+config.yml
 ```

-to the files directory inside the role
+to the files directory inside the role.